MrSkiddy47/CompleteSuicideManual-2/pages/chapter_1.en.md

 When the conditions are ripe, as long as a lethal dose is taken, the central nervous system will fall under the drugs' effect, (the excitatory powers of the brain and spinal cord nerves will fail), and consciousness will be lost quickly.
 Death will occur mainly due to respiratory arrest in about an hour.
 Someone died after taking 50 tablets of burobarin (Case study 2), but it is still appropriate to take 200 tablets.
 200 tablets is enough to fill both hands.
 If this is all that's needed amount, then there is no need to mix it with yogurt (Case study 1).

-In addition, medicines that contain 100 mg of bromovalerylurea in one tablet include "Muurumin" (ム－ルミン, by Kobayashi Pharmaceutical Co., Ltd.), "Day and Night" (Taisho Pharmaceutical Co., Ltd.), etc. "Risuron S" is made purely from bromovalerylurea, but others contain some caffeine and other ingredients.
+In addition, medicines that contain 100 mg of bromovalerylurea in one tablet include "Muurumin" (ム－ルミン, by Kobayashi Pharmaceutical Co., Ltd.) and "Day and Night" (Taisho Pharmaceutical Co., Ltd.), etc. "Risuron S" is made purely from bromovalerylurea, but others contain some caffeine and other ingredients.
 Because it contains other active ingredients, the total dosage increases, and the possibility of vomiting increases.

 In addition, the acetaminophen, mentioned later, is often sold in tablets that also contain 150 mg of bromovalerylurea.
 If you take 100 to 200 tablets equivalent to the lethal dose of bromovalerylurea, you will also reach the lethal dose zone of acetaminophen.
 This is double the lethal dose and even more dangerous.